enseadaio/enseada/README.md

 At the moment, the following providers are supported:

-- CouchDB File Attachments
 - S3 compatible (AWS S3, Minio, DigitalOcean Spaces, Scaleway Object Storage, Ceph, etc)

-The CouchDB provider allows to store packages as [file attachments](https://docs.couchdb.org/en/stable/api/document/attachments.html) in CouchDB.
-This has the advantage of working out of the box and without requiring a third party service to store packages.
-However performance can become a problem if the number of stored packages is very high, or if files are very large.
-It also means that properly backing up and replicating the CouchDB cluster becomes of high importance.
-For real production workloads it is recommended to use a cloud object storage service instead.

 ## HTTPS and HTTP/2 support